cozarkd/hugotest/content/index.md

 ## Features

-- Beautiful., readable and very user-friendly design based on Google's material design guidelines, packed in a full responsive template with a well-defined and [easily customizable color palette]({{< relref "getting-started/index.md#changing-the-color-palette" >}}), great typography, as well as a beautiful search interface and footer.
+- Beautiful, readable and very user-friendly design based on Google's material design guidelines, packed in a full responsive template with a well-defined and [easily customizable color palette]({{< relref "getting-started/index.md#changing-the-color-palette" >}}), great typography, as well as a beautiful search interface and footer.